Apply Now arrow

 Articles on Small Business Bridge Loans

-3. Can startups apply for a business bridge loan?
+3. How to qualify for a business bridge loan?

 Term Loans are made by Itria Ventures LLC or Cross River Bank, Member FDIC.
 This is not a deposit product.
 California residents: Itria Ventures LLC is licensed by the Department of Financial Protection and Innovation.
 Loans are made or arranged pursuant to California Financing Law License # 60DBO-35839